 - Explore the objects that have been collected and discuss how they feel and with what emotions they might be associated.

-- Glue them onto the center index card, cutting them into smaller sizes as needed.
+- Glue them onto the center of the index card, cutting them into smaller sizes as needed.

 - Use the glued on objects as bodies and draw the features around them.